guigrpa/storyboard/README.md

 More listeners can be added by the user (see [the API](https://github.com/guigrpa/storyboard/blob/master/docs/plugin-api.md)), e.g. to support different databases, integrate with other services, etc. Get inspired by [winston](https://github.com/winstonjs/winston)'s and [bunyan](https://github.com/trentm/node-bunyan)'s plugins.
 PRs are welcome!

-**_Note this breaking change in v2.x:_ Storyboard [no longer](https://github.com/guigrpa/storyboard/blob/master/CHANGELOG.md) enables listeners (plugins) by default, so you will need to do this manually upon startup.**

 ### Remote access to server stories